 The Graduate Education Voucher program (GEV) was established to provide increased opportunity and incentive for selected Unrestricted Line (URL) officers who wish to obtain a master’s degree during off-duty hours.
 The GEV Program enables selected officers, with demonstrated superior performance and potential for future contributions to the Navy, to earn a Navy-relevant master’s degree leading to an approved subspecialty while meeting other Navy needs.

 GEV will cover graduate costs, including tuition, books, and registration/application fees.
 GEV offers up to $40,000 per degree, with a maximum of $20,000 per fiscal year, and participants are allotted a maximum of 24 months to complete a degree program.
 The officer shall agree to remain on active duty following program completion for a period equal to three times the number of months of education up to a maximum of 36 months.
 This obligation is discharged concurrently with any other service obligation.

 For more information regarding the Graduate Education Voucher program, see the at GEV Resources page.
-If you have additional questions, you can submit a Help Request and select the "AEV/GEV" category.

 The mission of the Naval Postgraduate School is to provide relevant and unique advanced education and research programs designed to increase the combat effectiveness of commissioned officers of the Naval Service thereby enhancing the security of the United States.

 The Professional Military Education (PME) programs of the Naval War College prepare leaders for the challenges of operational and/or strategic level leadership over the remainder of their careers as decision makers and problem solvers.

 The Law Education Program (LEP) gives active-duty Navy officers the opportunity to enter law school, earn the Juris Doctor degree, and subsequently serve as career Navy judge advocates.